hsuryainfo/IntensityThreshold/README.md

 ### Signal Thresholding code (by Surya Hariharan)
-       This folder consists of two jupyter notebook files which do the intensity thesholding on the breastmri and the fgt segmentation
+       This repo consists of the calculation of BPE with pre-contrast and post-contrast images **only slice #42**

-       We used a DUKE breast cancer MRI for test, and we got that it mildly enhances Yet to try with the ISPY-2 data
+### This dataset is called ISPY-2